sdcst12-students/206b-more-objects-and-classes-Rubyf246/README.md

 Consider the code in example1.py
 Answer the questions provided in the attached Google Document
 1. How many class methods does this class use?
+3

-2. What is the purpose of the class method on line 26
+2. What is the purpose of the class method on line 26 initialize the object, assign values to members

-3. What are the class properties in this template?
+3. What are the class properties in this template? l, w

-4. Which variables are used that are not class properties?
+4. Which variables are used that are not class properties? temp_length,temp_width,temp_area

-5. Which class methods make use of a return value?
+5. Which class methods make use of a return value? multipleArea

-6. What do you think is meant by the term "positional argument"
+6. What do you think is meant by the term "positional argument" values passed into the function matches the order of input parameters

 7. How many positional arguments does the instance created on line 32 take?
+0

 8. How many positional arguments are expected on line 10?
+0

 9. How many positional arguments are expected on line 19?
+1

 10. Notice the use of color.
 ANSI escape codes can be used to add color/backgrounds to text.
 See https://www.kaggle.com/discussions/general/273188

 Task 1: